Jemie-Wang/solar-heater-simulation/README.md

 The frontend is build with plain HTML, using jQuery for event handling and Ajax.
 The <code>scripts.js</code> organizes the pages and handles the event, the <code>lincharts.js</code> visualtion the result with mouse hover interaction.

-The codes are all equipped with full comments, please refers to the codes for more detail.
+The code is fully commented, please refer to the code for more detailed explanations.